Idearia/WordPress-AI-Commander/README.md

 ## Mobile App

-The plugin includes a mobile-optimized web application that provides hands-free voice interaction with AI Commander.
-This companion app is designed specifically for smartphones and tablets, allowing you to manage your WordPress site through natural voice commands.
+The plugin includes a React-based mobile web application that provides hands-free voice interaction with AI Commander.

-Key features:
-- Real-time voice interaction powered by OpenAI's Realtime API
-- Mobile-optimized touch-friendly interface
-- Secure authentication with WordPress application passwords
-- Visual chat interface with conversation history
-- Support for all AI Commander tools and custom tools

 For detailed information about the mobile app, including setup instructions and technical documentation, see the [Mobile App README](mobile/README.md).

 ## Available Tools